dmccreary/ekg-book/docs/intro/ekg-cost-benefit.md

 * The value of insights
 * Tracking early insights
 * Predicting future insights
+* How are innovations and patents valued in your organization?
 * Focus on datasets that generate shared value

 ## Brains are Prediction Machines